Legal pages for websites and blogs are super important to prevent lawsuits!

 Bonus Legal Tips: Legal Contracts You Need to Protect Your Blog and Online Business

-Here are three examples of popular legal contracts you will need depending on your current business model:
+Here are three examples of popular legal contracts you will need depending on your business:

 - Independent contractor agreement (freelance contract)